 Hewitt is the Managing Partner of BakerHostetler's Cleveland office—its oldest and largest office.
 He is also a member of the firm’s Policy Committee and formerly served as the firm-wide Legal Services Partner and Chair of the Tax, Personal Planning and Employee Benefits Group.
 Hewitt's primary area of practice is federal income taxation of individuals, partnerships, and “regular” and “S” corporations, as well as the related areas of business planning and structuring of the business relationships, acquisitions and dispositions and financing arrangements for these entities.

-Fareed Siddiq, an experienced Financial Advisor with Morgan Stanley since 1980, has built and expanded his business through dedicated service as a Financial Advisor to his clients.
+Fareed Siddiq, an experienced Financial Advisor with a large international financial institution, has built and expanded his business through dedicated service as a Financial Advisor to his clients.
 He helps provide counsel in the areas of financial planning, risk management, investment management, estate and tax planning strategies, and retirement planning.
 He is a CERTIFIED FINANCIAL PLANNER™, Accredited Investment Fiduciary, Accredited Retirement Fiduciary, and has earned the title of Senior Investment Management Consultant and Portfolio Management Director through his extensive work in the area of professional money management.
-He is also part of Morgan Stanley‘s President’s Council for thirty one years.
 Fareed is an active member of the Greater Cleveland community.
 In addition to The City Club, he sits on the Board of Trustees of several local organizations including: The Diversity Center, Ideastream, American Red Cross, Cleveland Council on World Affairs as a Board Member, The Hunger Network of Greater Cleveland (Lifetime Trustee).

 Robyn is the Thompson Hine Cleveland office Partner-in-Charge, as well as former chair of the firmwide Diversity & Inclusion Initiative.
 She is a partner in the firm's Real Estate, Construction and Corporate Transactions & Securities practice groups.
 She focuses her practice on commercial real estate acquisitions and sales, development, financing, leasing and corporate transactions.
 Robyn regularly represents and advises real estate investment trusts (REITs), real estate investment funds, public and private real estate development companies, commercial lenders, retailers and other corporations.
 The coordination of complex transactions, including ground-up development deals and multi-site, multi-state acquisitions and divestitures, are her forte.
 Robyn holds a bachelor’s degree from Harvard University and juris doctorate from Yale University.